 - Kingdom Hearts II:

 - Belle pulls this trope off again when Xaldin kidnaps her and the rose, and forces Beast to choose.
-She elbows Xaldin in the gut and grabs the rose before running back.
+She elbows Xaldin in the gut and grabs the rose before running back inside the castle.

 - Kairi sees herself in danger often, but every time she's escaped (or in the process of it) before Sora arrives.
 For instance, when she's captured by Axel escapes from him but is later captured by Saïx and escapes him (with help from Namine, who, in an ironic doubling of this trope, actually IS her) and is confronted by nobodies and about to fight them when help from Riku arrives.
 Then she and Riku save Sora from a buttload of Heartless that Saix calls on him.